KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * Philippines: 88,872
 * U.S.: -721,990

-According to my math, with "Change in Membership" for U.S. as -721,990, "% Change in Membership" would be ~9%.
+According to my math, with "Change in Membership" for U.S. as -721,990, "% Change in Membership" would be approximately -9%.

 ## Declining Interest in Mainline Churches